amiaopensource/vrecord/README.md

 Vrecord will then prompt you for a unique ID.
 The ID that you type in will become a prefix for the filename of all the resulting files in that recording session.
 After entering your unique ID you will be asked to press enter to start recording.
 Press enter and start playing your tape.
 The vrecord window will appear.
 Do not type any keys or click the mouse inside the window while the vrecord is working.

-After the transfer is finished, vrecord will automatically check to make sure that no frames were missed during the capture.
-Check the Terminal window for any error messages.
-If frames were missed you may get the following message: "WARNING: There were pts discontinuities for these frame ranges: ##-##.
-The file may have sync issues."
-The message will give the frame numbers that are missing.
-Check the file immediately at these points and throughout the video to make sure there are no sync issues.
-The tape may need to be redigitized.

 #### Video Capture Views

 **Broadcast Range Visual mode** — Broadcast Range Visual mode displays the video feed, the video feed with pixels out of broadcast range highlighted, the waveform monitor, and the vectorscope in the vrecord window.